mushfiqur0002/Mobile-Game-Project/README.md

 Game 1: doodle jump
 Doodle Jump is a classic  mobile game, very famous with simple mechanics but very addictive.
 Requires minimum effort from the user to play it.
 Unfortunately, it doesn't have unique mechanisms that are available only on smartphones.
-Remaking this game with my own twist will involve re-designing the gameplay by adding some unique features that benefit from the mobile phone hardware.
+Remaking this game with my own twist, it will involve re-designing the gameplay by adding some unique features that benefit from the mobile phone hardware.

 ![image](https://github.com/rahman0002/Mobile-Game-Project/assets/91261400/6b33162c-eb60-4831-91b1-6237a0d541b4)